No matter the industry, technology is changing and even revolutionising how businesses work.

 There are three main reasons why the fintech industry in Singapore is seeing high growth:

 - The financial industry itself is going through a transformation, for example, in the form of cost-cutting, digitisation and efficiency.

-- As one of the world’s leading financial hubs, Singapore has a robust technology infrastructure (e.g. high-speed fibre network) while our mobile subscription penetration is very high — key factors for fintech growth.
+- As one of the world’s leading financial hubs, Singapore has a robust technology infrastructure (e.g. high-speed fibre network) while our mobile subscription penetration is very high — a key factor for fintech growth.
 In addition, with mobile and digital payments so vital to the industry, Singapore being home to many such start-ups in these areas, such as GoSwift and Kashmi, will help drive this space even further.